204265271/DatabasePractice-2/README.md

 - This is the Database Practice 02 for PKU 2025 spring-semester lesson Basis for Database.
 - See also at 204265271@github.

+# DO NOT FORGET
+- Remember to replace my database info with yours.

 # Some Explanation for the Middle Phase
 - In fact, MySQL does not have a delay constraint, but ***primary.py*** has already been written in MySQL, so I am too lazy to use PGSQL instead.
 - So, let's simulate the delay constraint in MySQL: the method is to disable the foreign key constraint first, then insert the cross-referenced data, and finally restore the foreign key constraint.